 - They want to reduce the amount of risk transfer insurance premium.

-But while these all may seem like good reasons to create a captive insurance company, captives come with a cost.
+But while these all may seem like good reasons to create a captive insurance company, there are costly downsides associated with forming a captive insurance company.
 Your company will be required to become a registered insurance company – which in turn will require you to hire an attorney, an accountant, a captive manager, and to appoint a board of directors.
 There is often a requirement for an annual board of directors meeting in person in the captive domicile.

 In some cases all you really need is to pursue a high deductible or retention program option with your insurer.
 Alternatively, you may self-insure the predictable portion of your loss exposure and unbundle your insurance services, which means that you buy insurance coverage above your own retention level, hire a third party administrator to handle your claims and other loss control services that you might otherwise might be getting from your insurers.